Diabetes is a disease that causes elevated blood sugar levels due to a lack of insulin, the body’s inability to use insulin, or both.

 Pumpkin seeds are high in magnesium.
 The body needs magnesium for over 300 processes, including breaking down food for energy.

 A lack of magnesium is linked to insulin resistance, a main cause of diabetes.
-For every 100-milligram-a-day increase in magnesium intake, the risk of developing type 2 diabetes falls by around 15 percent.
+For every 100-milligram-a-day increase in magnesium intake, the risk of developing type 2 diabetes falls by

 Two tablespoons of pumpkin seeds contain 74 milligrams of magnesium.
 This is around a quarter of the recommended daily amount.